 - 2 Associate members are not governors and do not have a vote in the governing body decisions.
 They are appointed by the governing body because of particular expertise and experience that they have.

 Our Chair of Governors is Mandy Lyons and our Co-Vice Chairs are Susie Bailey and Katharine Fey.
 Our clerk is Tracey Middleton.

-We currently have one vacancy for a parent governor and three vacancies for co-opted governors.
-There will be an election for a new parent governor at the start of the 2019/2010 school year.
+We currently have one vacancy for a local authority governor and three vacancies for co-opted governors.

 MEETINGS & COMMITTEES

 The governors meet formally for a full governing body meeting once every half term with additional meetings where necessary.
 The approved non-confidential minutes of these meetings are available upon request via the school office.